PseudoDevs/IamGhost/abmd7.md

-Last updated: 2024-04-08 13:51:53
+Last updated: 2024-04-08 13:52:26
-Random Quote: The "no more surprises"-thing is the best part of being married. - Lily Aldrin
+Random Quote: What did the mermaid wear to her math class?
+An algae bra! - Will Livingston